(12) Deeper Understanding of Mod Batteries - Part I

 The amp rating (CDR) specification is set by the manufacturer, and is a standard measurement in the industry.
 The "pulse or burst discharge rate" is not a standard measurement and varies from one manufacturer/vendor to another making comparisons from one company to another company impossible, and therefore should never be relied upon when choosing between brands and models.

 The CDR isn't a suggestion.
 It's the safe operating limit of the cell.
 Never exceed the CDR of a cell.

 Basic rule of thumb, to get CDR amps you have to sacrifice Mah and run time.
 To get Mah and run time you have to sacrifice amps and CDR.
 You won't find a battery which has both the highest amp rating and highest mAh capacity; that's the way it works with batteries.

 Battery duty cycle refers to the approximate number of recharges it can be “cycled” through before the battery will no longer hold a charge.
-Duty cycles can be 500 charges but will vary depending on the core battery composition.
+Duty cycles can be up to 500 charges but will vary depending on the core battery composition.

 It should be noted that while a lithium ion battery does not have “battery memory”, the capacity of the battery will diminish over time as you progress to the end of it’s life expectancy.
 This means you do not have to fully discharge the battery before charging it like you do with many other rechargeable battery types.
 You can also use it from the get go without first taking it home and throwing it on the charger, assuming it has a charge left when you receive it.